“If you want to go fast, go alone … if you want to go far, find a group.”

 So, why did we quit when we were so close?
 Because Meaningful Use Stage 2 was neither meaningful, nor useful.
 Period.
 There, I said it.
 I only wish I had the guts to say that back in 2015 when I started the testing process.

 Somewhere along the way, I felt the Certification train was headed in the wrong direction, especially when ONC embraced the CDA as the instrument of Interoperability.
 When you notice that the train you are on is NOT going in your direction, you get off.
 That’s what I did, three years and $40,000 later.
 I do not regret the decision.
 I would never want a client to consider us for a software solution just because we were certified.
+Just as I would never consider a healthcare provider just because she had a medical degree.

-What is your position on Interoperability?
+Q: What is your position on Interoperability?

 We are committed to Interoperability.
 However, we believe that the current efforts to embrace the CDA as the instrument of Interoperability is wrong headed, and outright dangerous.
 Period.
 There, we said it again.